toggins/Klawiatura/README.md

 <img align="right" src=".github/assets/icon-upscaled.png">

 > [!TIP]
-> Check out [the releases](https://github.com/toggins/Klawiatura/releases/latest) to get started.
+> Check out [the releases](https://github.com/toggins/Klawiatura/releases/latest) or [play in your browser](https://mario.games.nonk.dev) to get started.

-Mario Forever with rollback netcode.
+Klawiatura is an enhanced port of Mario Forever 4.0 that has

+- Native support for Windows, Linux and Emscripten
+- Online multiplayer with up to 8 players
+- A basic mod system with custom worlds and levels

+Written in plain C.

 ## Multiplayer

 > [!TIP]
-> **Discord integration is here!** You can invite other players to your lobbies through Discord, as long as they can connect to the same server as you.
+> **Discord integration is available for 64-bit binaries.** You can invite other players to your lobbies through Discord, as long as they can connect to the same server as you.

 > [!NOTE]
-> If you're unable to connect to other players, check [NutBlast's troubleshooting section](https://nutblast.schwung.us/?tab=readme-ov-file#troubleshooting).
+> If you can't see other players in your lobby, check [NutBlast's troubleshooting section](https://nutblast.schwung.us/?tab=readme-ov-file#troubleshooting).

 Multiplayer is the main kicker of this project.
 You can host and find lobbies through NutBlast servers.
 Lobbies can hold up to 8 players.
 For custom servers, host a [NutBlaster](https://nutblast.schwung.us) and set your server address to it in the settings.